privacysandbox/protected-auction-services-docs/bidding_auction_services_multi_seller_auctions.md

   repeated string component_sellers = 2;
  }

-// Returns encrypted Protected Audience data for each seller.
-The ciphertext
+// Returns encrypted Protected Audience/Protected App Signals data for each seller.
-// for each seller is generated such that they are unique. message GetComponentAuctionCiphertextsResponse {
+// The ciphertext for each seller is generated such that they are unique. message GetComponentAuctionCiphertextsResponse {
-  // Map of sellers passed in request to their encrypted ProtectedAudienceInput.
+  // Map of sellers passed in request to their encrypted ProtectedAuctionInput.
   // Key ID is baked into the payload as done on device. map<string, bytes> seller_component_ciphertexts = 1;
 }